ICLDisco/dplasma/contrib/jenkins/README.md

 </approvedSignatures>
 </pre>

-4. For a streamlined integration with HipChat you might want to install the [Jenkins HipChat plugin](https://plugins.jenkins.io/hipchat)
+4. For a streamlined integration with Slack you need to install the [Jenkins Slack plugin](https://github.com/jenkinsci/slack-plugin)

+5. Add a Jenkinsfile at the root of the project.
+Voila !